wcwill/InterpersonalRegulationQuestionnaire/README.md

 Williams, W.C., Morelli, S.A., Ong, D.C., & Zaki, J. (in press).
 Interpersonal emotion regulation: Implications for affiliation, perceived support, relationships, and well-being. <i>Journal of Personality and Social Psychology.</i>

-W. Craig Williams maintains this repository.
+This repository is maintained by W. Craig Williams.
 Feel free to contact me with any questions, comments, or requests at wcwill (at) alumni (dot) stanford (dot) edu.

 ### Data